Phylogenetics-Brown-BIOL1425/phylogeneticbiology/README.md

 pick a paper, and schedule their presentation.
 Group presentations must be made on or before April 17.
 Scheduling will be organized so that there is no more than one group presentation per class.

+- Friday, April 5.
+Complete the assignment described in `assignments/hydroidolina-combined`.

 - Wednesday, May 1.
 The written component of the final project is due by the beginning of class.
 Presentations of final projects in class.